keyserfaty/react-redux-blog-seed/README.md

     │ ├── tags
     ├── View

-On the other hand the components folder is divided into two separate folders: `components` and `views`.
-The idea was to keep every UI element in one place (i.e. the components folder) and to create the components related to a specific view inside the views folder, by sticking together UI elements from the components folder:
+Something similar happens to components when an application starts to grow.
+If we create a component for every single view we have we suddenly start having lots of repeated code everywhere.
+Having a separate component for every view is ok but to let an application scale wellwe need to keep every UI element of our app in one place.
+This way, the moment we need to add a view to our app all we need to do is to stick together some of those UI components into a view.
+An example from the `Post` view:

 ```javascript
 {/* from src/components/views/Post.jsx */}